conduktor/conduktor-docs/docs/gateway/reference/resources-reference.md

   autoManaged: false
 ````
 **ConcentrationRule checks:**
+- `metadata.vCluster` is optional.
+Must refer to an existing Virtual Cluster.
+When not using Virtual Clusters, don't set this attribute.
-`spec.physicalTopics.delete` is mandatory.
-Must be a valid topic name and must exist on the backing
+- `spec.physicalTopics.delete` is mandatory.
+Must be a valid topic name with a `cleanup.policy` set to `delete`
+- `spec.physicalTopics.compact` and `deleteCompact` are optional.
+Must be a valid topic name with a `cleanup.policy` set to `compact` and `delete,compact` respectively.
+- `spec.autoManaged` is optional, default `false`.
+When set to `true`, the underlying physical topics will be automatically created and extended to fit

 **ConcentrationRule side effects:**
+Topics created with the `spec.pattern` name will not be created as real Kafka topics but as Concentrated topics instead.
+Depending on the topic `cleanup.policy`, the topic's data will be stored in a different physical topic.
+You can re

 ## VirtualCluster